magento/merchdocs/src/shipping/usps.md

 1. If needed, enter the **Gateway URL** to access USPS shipping rates.

+   {:.bs-callout-info}
+   Effective June 24th, 2021, Web Tools will remove support for all unsecure HTTP endpoints.
+After this change, all Web Tools API requests to an unsecure HTTP endpoint will fail.
+Make sure your **Gateway URL** is used with secure **HTTPS** endpoint.

    The field is preset by default, and normally does not need to be changed.

 1. Enter a **Title** for this shipping method that will appear during checkout.